-between increased inspection probability and reduced teacher absence from Table 4); (c) the full cost (salary and travel) of a supervisor is 2.8 times that of a teacher; (d) a supervisor works 200 days per year and can cover 2 schools per day.31
+would reduce mean teacher absence across the schools in a village by 0.64 percentage points (the most conservative estimate of the correlation between increased inspection probability and reduced teacher absence from Table 4); (c) the full cost (salary and travel) of a supervisor is 2.8 times that of a teacher; (d) a supervisor works 200 days per year and can cover 2 schools per day.

-The results of this estimation are presented in Table 7 (Panel B) and we see that the cost of hiring enough supervisors to increase the probability of a school being inspected by 10 percentage points is Rs.448 million/year (see Table A8 for state-level calculations).
+The results of this estimation are presented in Table 7 (Panel B) and we see that the cost of hiring enough supervisors to increase the probability of a school being inspected by 10 percentage points is

+Rs.448 million/year (see Table A8 for state-level calculations).
 However, the reduction in wasted salary from this investment in terms of reduced teacher absence amounts to Rs.4.5 billion/year, suggesting that investing in better monitoring would lead to a reduction in 'leakage' of teacher salaries (defined as salary payments for days when teachers do not attend work) that is around ten times greater than the cost of increasing monitoring by hiring more supervisory staff.

-5.3 Input Augmentation versus Inefficiency Reduction
+5.3.
+Input augmentation versus inefficiency reduction

 To compare the relative cost effectiveness of hiring more teachers (input augmentation) versus hiring more supervisors to reduce teacher absence (inefficiency reduction) as a way of reducing the ESTR, we calculate the salary cost of hiring more teachers to achieve the same reduction in ESTR that we estimate would be obtained by increasing the inspection probability by 10 percentage points.
 We estimate this to be Rs.
-5.7 billion/year (Table 7 - Panel B; Table A8 provides detailed state-level calculations), and see that increasing the probability of inspection would be 12.8 times more cost effective at reducing ESTR than doing so by hiring more teachers (on the current margin).32
+5.7 billion/year (Table 7 - Panel B; Table A8 provides detailed state-level calculations), and see that increasing the probability of inspection would be 12.8 times more cost effective at reducing ESTR than doing so by hiring more teachers (on the current margin).

 The difference in the relative cost effectiveness of the two policy options is large enough that hiring more supervisors rather than teachers is likely to be a more cost effective way of reducing ESTR (on the current margin) even if the supervisors were to work less efficiently than assumed in these calculations.
-For instance, if supervisors were absent at the same rate as teachers (say 25 percent), allocating marginal funds to hire an additional supervisor would still be nearly ten times more cost effective at reducing ESTR than using those funds
+For instance, if supervisors were absent at the same rate as teachers (say 25 %), allocating marginal funds to hire an additional supervisor would still be nearly ten times more cost effective at reducing ESTR than using those funds to hire an additional teacher.

-31We use DISE data on the number of schools in each state to calculate the number of supervisors who will be required to increase the probability of inspections in a 3-month interval by 10 percentage points.
-The cost estimates are conservative and assume that the salary costs are double that of a teacher and that the travel costs are equal to 80 percent of a full months' salary (which is higher than the typical travel and daily allowance provided to education department employees to travel to/from a village to district headquarters).
+&lt;sup>31 We use DISE data on the number of schools in each state to calculate the number of supervisors who will be required to increase the probability of inspections in a 3-month interval by 10 percentage points.
+The cost estimates are conservative and assume that the salary costs are double that of a teacher and that the travel costs are equal to 80% of a full months' salary (which is higher than the typical travel and daily allowance provided to education department employees to travel to/from a village to district headquarters).

-32Note that the estimated cost of achieving a given ESTR reduction through hiring more teachers is higher than the cost of achieving a proportional STR reduction, because our estimates suggest that reducing STR will increase the absence rates of the existing teachers (we use the most conservative estimate from Table 4 for this calculation).
+&lt;sup>32 Note that the estimated cost of achieving a given ESTR reduction through hiring more teachers is higher than the cost of achieving a proportional STR reduction, because our estimates suggest that reducing STR will increase the absence rates of the existing teachers (we use the most conservative estimate from Table 4 for this calculation).
 In other words, this figure accounts for the fact that we estimate that reducing STR is correlated with increased teacher absence rates, suggesting that increased spending on hiring teachers is correlated with an increase in inefficiency as seen from the discussion in Section 4.2.1.